todorgrigorov/gifted/README.md

 * **axios** is used as http client for all requests
 * **url-builder** is a simple service to construct urls by given path & query parameters (if any)
 * In the single gif feed, the width of the items is fixed, while the height is determined by the aspect of the incoming gif
+* The layout for the 3 column view is actually built with 5 columns -- the left most and right most acting as "buffer" by aggregating the remaining width of the page via flex layout

 ## Tests